Danderson123/Amira/README.md

 You will need to install the non-Python dependencies separately if you opt for this method.

 ### Installing Non-Python Dependencies
-Amira requires Pandora, minimap2 and racon.
+Amira requires Pandora, minimap2, racon and Jellyfish.
 Follow the links below for instructions on building binaries for each tool:

 - [Pandora installation guide](https://github.com/iqbal-lab-org/pandora?tab=readme-ov-file#installation)
 - [minimap2 installation guide](https://github.com/lh3/minimap2)